Sticky with a few thunderstorm chances through next week as an unsettled pattern continues

-Thursday was a hazy, hot, and humid mid-July day, with highs up around 90 degrees and sticky dewpoints around the 70° mark, making it feel just a bit hotter.
+High temperatures hit the lower 90 on Thursday with a hazy, hot, and humid mid-July day.
 Despite the heat and humidity, we snuck in a mainly dry day.
 And we can certainly afford some dry weather after last weekend's heavy rain and resulting flooding.
-The new drought monitor out today shows that our months-long drought has been effectively wiped out by our wet summer pattern, with only central PA and far South Jersey still in a moderate drought.
+The new drought monitor out on Thursday shows that our months-long drought has been effectively wiped out by our wet summer pattern, with only central PA and far South Jersey still in a moderate drought.
 Sticky and stormy have been the common weather themes ever since summer began, and that doesn't look to change anytime soon, right through next week.
-Chances for a few showers and thunderstorms, albeit only scattered activity, will be around overnight into Friday, then be highest Saturday night into Sunday, and pop up again on Tuesday.
+Chances for a few showers and thunderstorms, albeit only scattered activity, will be around through today, then will be highest Saturday night into Sunday, and pop up again on Tuesday.
 In between, Saturday and Monday look to be our best bet at staying thunderstorm-free, but even the days that do storm should by no means be washouts.
 Highs will be mostly in the 80s with continued high humidity, though an occasional flirtation with 90° highs is possible here and there, most likely on Monday.
 Muggy overnight lows won't stray too far from the 70-degree mark.

 FRIDAY

-We'll wrap up the week with a mostly cloudy and humid Friday, but there will still be some breaks of hazy sun.
+Expect clouds and breaks of sunshine today along with humid conditions.
 As a result of more clouds, it won't be as hot as the past few days, with highs mostly in the low to mid 80s.
-A shower or thunderstorm is possible in the morning, with a somewhat better chance later in the day, although much of the day will be dry in between any storms.
+A shower or gusty thunderstorm will move through from time to time with damaging wind gusts and heavy rain being the biggest threat.
+But, most of the day will be dry in between any storms.
 Things will dry out and clear out a bit later Friday night.

 SATURDAY